Bosherston Lilyponds and Eight Arch Bridge

 The Grove, Narberth

 This is one of our favourite eateries in Pembrokeshire.
 The multi-award winning Grove, offers delicious morning coffee, lunches and dinners.
 During winter you can be greeted by a crackling log fire, deep luxurious sofas and of course fantastic service.
-Afternoon teas are highly recommended!
+If you book through Canaston Oaks, the Grove offer 10% discount on your evening meal.
 Enjoy!

 Walk on Saundersfoot beach followed by a steaming hot chocolate in a seaside café.
 Whatever your age or ability a brisk walk on this beautiful beach, hand in hand is to be savoured.
 The Harbour is so pretty at any time of the year, and there’s some great little shops too, including “Chobbles” sweet shop, which is a step into times gone by!
 If you head off along the beach and through the tunnels you’ll come to “Coast”, where a quick prosecco on the terrace – wrap up warm in Spring – certainly isn’t to be sniffed at.